Rail transport in Poland

-The Polish railways network consists of around 18,807 km of track as of 2023, of which 12149 km is electrified.
-The national electrification system runs at 3 kV DC.
+Rail transport in Poland primarily utilises standard-gauge railway lines of over 19,083 km, of which 98% is managed by the state-owned PKP Polskie Linie Kolejowe.
+In addition, there are 578.9 km of broad-gauge railway lines, most notably the Broad Gauge Metallurgy Line, and 29 disconnected local narrow-gauge railways with the combined length of lines at around 423 km as of 2025.

 Poland is a member of the International Union of Railways (UIC), its UIC Country Code is 51.

 Rail services are operated by a range of public and private rail operators.
 The state-owned PKP Group operates the majority of rail services.
 In addition to PKP owned companies, there are a number of private cargo operators, as well as a number of independent passenger operators, with the latter owned predominantly by Voivodeship provincial governments.